Nasarawa State: Religion

 The dominant religions in Nasarawa State are Islam and Christianity, although a certain amount of traditional religion is still practised.

+The Emir of Lafia, Sidi Dauda Bage, is the head of the Tijaniyya Sufi Order, and the 3rd highest Muslim leader in Nigeria.

+About 11% Roman Catholic with 296,087 followers (2021) in the Diocese of Lafia (2000) with 15 parishes under Bishop David Ajang (2021), a suffragan of the Archdiocese of Abuja.

+The Anglican Diocese of Lafia (1999) led by Bishop Godwin Adeyi Robinson (2017), is part of the Ecclesiastical Province of Abuja within the Church of Nigeria.

 Economy

-Nasarawa State has agriculture as the mainstay of its economy with the production of varieties of cash crops throughout the year.
+Agriculture is the mainstay of Nasarawa State's economy with the production of a variety of cash crops throughout the year.
 It also contains various minerals such as salt, baryte, and bauxite, which are mostly mined by artisanal miners.